Equity Release no-nonsense guide

 When you take out a Home Reversion Plan things are slightly different.
 If you choose to sell your entire property then 100% of the value goes to the provider upon sale.
 If however you sold 50% of your home when the property is sold 50% of the value goes to the provider and 50% (minus costs) to your family or stated beneficiaries.
 The provider generally arranges the sale of your home.

 Can I move house?

 All Equity Release plans can be moved from property to property but some are easier to move than others.
-Your Adviser will discuss the best options with you, if you think that this might be relevant.
+Your Adviser will discuss the best options with you.

 What about my benefits?